HMS Tamar (P233)

 HMS Tamar is a Batch 2 River-class offshore patrol vessel of the Royal Navy.
-Named after the River Tamar in England, this is the seventh Royal Navy ship to be named Tamar.
-She is the fourth Batch 2 River-class vessel to be built and is forward deployed long-term to the Indo-Pacific region with her sister ship HMS Spey.
+Named after the River Tamar in England, she is the fourth Batch 2 River-class vessel to be built and is forward deployed long-term to the Indo-Pacific region with her sister ship HMS Spey.

 Construction

 On 6 November 2013 it was announced that the Royal Navy had signed an Agreement in Principle to build three new offshore patrol vessels, based on the River-class design, at a fixed price of £348 million including spares and support.
-In August 2014, BAE Systems signed the contract to build the ships on the Clyde in Scotland.
+In August 2014, BAE Systems signed the contract to build the ships on the Clyde.
 The Ministry of Defence stated that the Batch 2 ships are capable of being used for constabulary duties such as "counter-terrorism, counter-piracy and anti-smuggling operations".
 According to BAE Systems, the vessels are designed to deploy globally, conducting anti-piracy, counter-terrorism and anti-smuggling tasks currently conducted by frigates and destroyers.
 A £287m order, for two further ships, including Tamar, and support for all five Batch 2 ships, was announced on 8 December 2016.

 Tamar includes some 29 modifications and enhancements over the Amazonas-class corvette built by BAE Systems for the Brazilian Navy.

 Tamar was lowered into the water on 10 October 2018.
 The vessel began operational sea trials in late 2019.
-It was commissioned into service on 17 December 2020.
+She was commissioned into service on 17 December 2020.